-- A platform for a cluster marketing consciousness about selling a product with an integral shared policy of conservation, socioeconomic aid and involvement, education and training as well as quality service and personalization. - Norms that require adherence and identification through metric evidence for monitoring the business' financial sustainability that ultimately helps these businesses identify their consumption and waste, which converts to savings, such as; - Consumption of electricity, - Water, - The creation of organic, recyclable and non-recyclable waste, - Their carbon footprint, - Adherence to human rights laws and fairness in labor practices, - Education of their staff and clients about good practices, conservation, achievements and successes (as well as challenges and weaknesses), - Marketing policies that include their vision for sustainability. - It builds a template for integrating a sustainable philosophy and implementing the tools necessary for every segment and growth strategy for the business. - A long-term building block for future generations: The development of a pool of the workforce who will evolve and grow and climb the ladder to success in the industry, carrying this precious baggage of a learned and understood complete sustainability vision wherever they go. - The development of a working strategy for developing new methodologies to fulfil the requirements of the norms and to build a collective voice within the business' employees for improvement and reduction of waste, use of utilities, materials, unwarranted consumption and thus creating a positive financial gain for the company. - Creating a credible "certified" platform for clients to use in order to make decisions based on responsibility rather than just value, convenience and availability. - In a well-designed certification program, the whole supply chain is affected and must respond to the needs of their clients.
-In this way, the "ecology" of the business model becomes holistic and symbiotic which can have a powerful and productive positive impact. - The peer pressure by many admired or respected certification programs can create a desire to "get on the bus" at which point the direction the company takes will be one of trying to augment their image as a responsible business.
-This in turn affects and impacts all for the businesses and work force that come in contact with them. - · Operator credibility and industry recognition. - Certification logos and certificates to display your achievement.
+- A platform for a cluster marketing consciousness about selling a product with an integral shared policy of conservation, socioeconomic aid and involvement, education and training and quality service and personalization. - Norms that require adherence and identification through metric evidence for monitoring the business' financial sustainability that ultimately helps these businesses identify their consumption and waste, which converts to savings, such as; - Consumption of electricity, - Water, - The creation of organic, recyclable and non-recyclable waste, - Their carbon footprint, - Adherence to human rights laws and fairness in labor practices, - Education of their staff and clients about good practices, conservation, achievements and successes (as well as challenges and weaknesses), - Marketing policies that include their vision for sustainability. - It builds a template for integrating a sustainable philosophy and implementing the tools necessary for every segment and growth strategy for the business. - A long-term building block for future generations: The development of a pool of the workforce who will evolve and grow and climb the ladder to success in the industry, carrying this precious baggage of a learned and understood complete sustainability vision wherever they go. - The development of a working strategy for developing new methodologies to fulfil the requirements of the norms and to build a collective voice within the business' employees for improvement and reduction of waste, use of utilities, materials, unwarranted consumption and thus creating a positive financial gain for the company. - Creating a credible "certified" platform for clients to use in order to make decision based on responsibility rather than just value, convenience and availability. - In a well-designed certification program, the whole supply chain is affected and must respond to the needs of their clients.
+In this way, the "ecology" of the business model becomes holistic and symbiotic which can have a powerful and productive positive impact.

-- Marketing across platforms and free listing on the searchable database of online travel guides. - Discounted registration for tourism conferences. - Various discounts and opportunities with ecotourism organizations and industry partners. - Access and eligibility for extended licenses and permits through Protected Area Management Agencies. - Representation at international tourism fairs - Incites interest from the bottom to the top of the holistic potential of sustainability recognition, which would influence other businesses in the cluster area.
+- The peer pressure by many admired or respected certification programs can create a desire to "get on the bus" at which point the direction the company takes will be one of trying to augment their image as a responsible business, This in turn affects and impacts all for the businesses and work force that come in contact with them. - Operator credibility and industry recognition. - Certification logos and certificates to display your achievement. - Marketing across platforms and free listing on the searchable database of online Travel Guides. - Discounted registration for Tourism Conferences. - Various discounts and opportunities with ecotourism organizations and industry partners. - Access and eligibility for extended licenses and permits through Protected Area Management Agencies. - Representation at Australian Tourism Exchange.